11 Best Low-Code Platforms to Speed Up your Software Development in 2025

 Frameworks, package repositories, and integrated development environments (IDEs) are also often integral pieces to a classic software project.

 In contrast, the GUI of a low-code platform is often component-based with pre-defined templates.
-Instead of typing in a set of brackets, punctuation, and strings of words, you can simply plug in the modules that best fits your objective.
+Instead of typing in a set of brackets, punctuation, and strings of words, you can simply plug the modules that best fit your objective.

 That said, low-code development, in particular, does allow for some coding.
-Minimal coding enables more skilled users on low-code platforms to customize their application a bit more than a no-code platform — where no coding can occur — would allow.
+Minimal coding enables more skilled users on low-code platforms to customize their application a bit more than a no-code platform, where no coding can occur.

 Either way, both of these types of software development boost efficiency and save time.
 And time is money, after all.